PhyloSofS-Team/DANCE/README.md

 - Open the `.env` file in a text editor.
 - Set the path variables `MAFFT_PATH` and `MMSEQS_PATH` to the installation paths of Mafft and MMseqs2 on your system.
+- Modify the path variable `DANCE_HOME` to the installation paths of DANCE on your system.

 6. **Run the Exemple:**